makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 **GovComm Liaison**

-The governance and community liaison is a role dedicated to increasing transparency and giving Maker Governance more insight into the progress made by the Core Unit on deliverables.
+The Governance and Community Liaison is a role dedicated to increasing transparency and giving Maker Governance more insight into the progress made by the Core Unit on deliverables.
 They will serve as the key interface point between the Core Unit and Maker Governance acting as a two-way bridge.
 This will free up leadership to focus on Core Unit initiatives.

 **Fullstack Engineer**

-Recent forays into community driven prototypes have produced notable results ([https://makeroracles.xyz/](https://makeroracles.xyz/)).
+Recent forays into community-driven prototypes have produced notable results ([https://makeroracles.xyz/](https://makeroracles.xyz/)).
 In a bid to increase transparency and awareness of the Oracles, an internally driven effort for an Oracle Dashboard by a dedicated fullstack engineer is planned.

 **Backend Engineer**